Error 80150101 occurs when you try to download content from Xbox Live

 Solution 5: Open network ports

 If you have a firewall or a router, you might need to make a configuration change to allow your Xbox 360 console to communicate with Xbox Live.
-This configuration change is sometimes referred to as “opening ports” or "port forwarding".
+This configuration change is sometime referred to as “opening ports” or "port forwarding."

 To find out which network ports Xbox Live uses, see Network ports used by Xbox Live.